How Long Does Ritalin Stay in Your System?

 The treatment of ADHD with stimulant medications may seem a bit contradictory because ADHD is a disorder where a person is hyperactive, impulsive, and has trouble paying attention.
 However, stimulant medications reduce the hyperactivity, impulsivity, and inattention in disorders like ADHD and other conditions that produce problems with attention.

 In the case of ADHD, it is hypothesized that the brain of the person with the disorder is underactive in its resting state, and this leads to problems with attention and the need for a person to be impulsive or move around a lot in an effort to compensate for this underactive brain state.
 Research has indicated that children with ADHD who are treated with stimulant medications like Ritalin tend to have long-term outcomes that are positive in terms of their educational achievement and occupational achievement.
-They even have fewer issues with substance abuse than children with ADHD who do not get treatment.
+They even have fewer issues with substance use than children with ADHD who do not get treatment.

-Unfortunately, methylphenidate products like Ritalin are also significant potential drugs of abuse.
-They can be abused in numerous contexts, but perhaps the best-known context is the use of these drugs as cognitive enhancers or performance enhancers.
-For instance, high school students and college students may abuse the drugs by grinding up the pills, snorting the powder, and taking large dosages of the drug in an effort to study for exams or stay awake for lengthy periods of time.
+Unfortunately, methylphenidate products like Ritalin are also significant potential drugs of misuse.
+They can be misused in numerous contexts, but perhaps the best-known context is the use of these drugs as cognitive enhancers or performance enhancers.
+For instance, high school students and college students may misuse the drugs by grinding up the pills, snorting the powder, and taking large dosages of the drug in an effort to study for exams or stay awake for lengthy periods of time.
 Other individuals who are employed in high-demand jobs may also use stimulants like Ritalin in an attempt to improve their performance at work and stay awake longer.